Project-YXKJ/SilverStarSCS.Docs/docs/function/sewing_foot_lift.rst

    -Max  500
    -Min  1
    -Unit  ms
-   -Description  To avoid unexpected foot lifting when step backward for trim, the tim
+   -Description  To avoid unexpected foot lifting when step backwards for trim, the tim
                  is less and the sensitivity is higher.

 T 06